johannesmutter/promptly/README.md

-# Promptly
+# Promptly - Master Prompt Design

-Craft your next prompt in Promptly.
+*Craft your next intricate prompt using Promptly.*

 Promptly is a prompt management platform for prompt-based generative AI platforms.
 It provides a range of features to help users manage their prompts easily.
 Promptly offers a prompt archive, conversational search, prompt gallery, and prompt design interface.

-The Promptly Designer splits prompts into blocks to overcome token limits.
-Chain blocks to build workflows and explore them in different views (Promptly Pro).
+The Promptly Designer divides prompts into blocks to bypass token restrictions.
+Construct workflows by connecting prompts and effortlessly explore them using diverse views (Promptly Pro).

 ## Features